 It's likely Hardeen made these shorts for Paramount's short film division.
 He was performing on the Paramount theater circuit at this time, and that fact that he's pitching a remake of The Master Mystery to Paramount shows he's acquainted with the motion picture division.
 But the year opens up the possibility that the shorts were made independently and just used Astoria as a facility, which makes tracking down information on them, not to mention prints, much harder.
 At the moment, I can find nothing more about these Astoria shorts, except that they exist (or existed).
 But that's more than we knew before.

 Medium Well Done was a Vitaphone Short Subject, production #1958, directed by Lloyd French, who directed many of the early Laurel and Hardy shorts.
-It was shot at the Flatbush Vitaphone Studios in January of 1936 and released in April of that same year.
+It was shot at the Flatbush Vitaphone Studios in January 1936, but wasn't released until March 1937.
 The film featured the Leo Forbstein songs "Racing Luck" and "Alibi Ike" as background instrumental music.
 David Mendoza was the Musical Director.
-The only surviving story synopsis of Medium Well Done reads simply:
+An exhibitor story synopsis reads:

 Currently, there don't appear to be any surviving prints of Medium Well Done.
 But this could be because no one has even known to look for it.
 The word is out and the search is on for Hardeen's lost Vitaphone short.
 Stay tuned.